LukeZGD/Legacy-iOS-Kit/README.md

   - To make sure that SSH is successful, try these steps: Reinstall OpenSSH/Dropbear, reboot and rejailbreak, then reinstall them again
   - To devices with baseband, this script will restore your device with the latest baseband (except when jailbreak is enabled, and on iPhone5,1 as there are reported issues)
   - This script can also be used to just enter kDFU mode for all supported devices
-  - As alternatives to kloader/kDFU, checkm8 A5 or pwnDFU A6 can also be used in DFU advanced menu
-    - To enter DFU advanced menu, put your iOS device in DFU mode before running the script
   - This script can work on virtual machines, but I will not provide support for them
   - If you want to use other manually saved blobs for 6.1.3/8.4.1, create a folder named `saved`, then within it create another folder named `shsh`.
 You can then put your blob inside that folder.
     - The naming of the blob should be: `(ECID in Decimal)_(ProductType)_(Version)-(BuildVer).shsh(2)`
     - Example with path: `saved/shsh/123456789012_iPad2,1_8.4.1-12H321.shsh`
+- **For DFU advanced menu:**
+  - To enter DFU advanced menu, put your iOS device in recovery (A6 only), normal DFU (also A6 only), kDFU, or pwnDFU mode before running the script
+  - There are three options that can be used for the DFU advanced menu
+  - Only select the "kDFU mode" option if your device is already in kDFU mode beforehand (example is using kDFUApp from tihmstar)
+  - For A6/A6X devices, "DFU mode (A6)" option should be used.
+This will use ipwndfu (or iPwnder32 for Mac) to put your device in pwnDFU mode, send pwned iBSS, and proceed with the downgrade/restore
+  - For A5/A5X devices, "pwnDFU mode (A5)" option can be used, BUT ONLY IF the device is put in pwnDFU mode beforehand, with an Arduino and USB Host Shield (checkm8-a5)
 - **For the jailbreak option (iOS 6.1.3 and 8.4.1):**
   - If you have problems with Cydia, remove the ultrasn0w repo and close Cydia using the app switcher, then try opening Cydia again
   - If you cannot find Cydia in your home screen, try accessing Cydia through Safari with `cydia://` and install "Jailbreak App Icons Fix" package from my Cydia repo